ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 This property controls the number of database refinement and index rebuilding threads that are created to refine the database or rebuild indexes when an Altibase server is restarted.

-If this property is commented out, the default system behavior is to generate a number of parallel threads equal to the double of logical core.
+If this property is commented out, the default system behavior is to generate a number of parallel threads equal to the double of logical cores.

 #### PARALLEL_QUERY_THREAD_MAX